r-anime/surveysite/README.md

   * `WEBSITE_REDDIT_OAUTH_SECRET` should be the secret of the Reddit OAuth app.
   * `WEBSITE_DEBUG` should be set to something to enable debug mode.
   * `WEBSITE_ALLOWED_HOSTS` should be [a list of host/domain names](https://docs.djangoproject.com/en/3.1/ref/settings/#std:setting-ALLOWED_HOSTS) Django should serve, seperated by semicolons (`;`).
 This list is optional if debug mode is enabled.
+  * `WEBSITE_USE_HTTPS` should be set to something if the application is hosted via HTTPS.
+This will enable an additional session security option, and OAuth redirect URIs will use HTTPS as well.
 * Create the website's database: `python manage.py migrate`.
 * To the `django_site` table of the generated database, add your host/domain name(s).
 * Create a superuser for the website: `python manage.py createsuperuser`.